lb0o/website/content/en/docs/operations/troubleshooting.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-Run the suggested linstor rd ap commands to restore the desired replica count.
+Run the `linstor rd ap` commands suggested in the "Possible fix" column to restore the desired replica count.